 DOOM Eternal full review

-The E3 demo for DOOM Eternal states its intentions pretty early on: as a skyscraper-sized gun fires into the sky, a computerised voiceover intones dramatically that the ‘BFG 10,000’ is active.
+The E3 and QuakeCon demo for DOOM Eternal states its intentions pretty early on: as a skyscraper-sized gun fires into the sky, a computerised voice intones dramatically that the ‘BFG 10,000’ is active.

 It’s a pledge that this sequel to 2016’s DOOM revival is going to be bigger, better, and generally sillier in every respect - no mean feat, since that was one of the biggest, best, and silliest games in years.

-Now confirmed for a 22 November release date across PS4, Xbox One, and PC, DOOM Eternal sees you once again step into the oh-so-rugged boots of the Slayer, with an army of Hell’s loveliest there for you to shoot, punch, flamethrower, grenade, chainsaw (and more).
-Also check out our Gears 5 preview.
+Now confirmed for a 22 November release date across PS4, Xbox One, PC, and even Nintendo Switch, DOOM Eternal sees you once again step into the oh-so-rugged boots of the Doom Slayer, with an army of Hell’s loveliest there for you to shoot, punch, flamethrower, grenade, chainsaw (and more).

 The core DOOM mechanics are here, most importantly the various systems that reward aggressive gameplay.
 While you’ll find pickups for health, armour, and ammo dotted around the map, the most reliable way to top them up is simply by charging up to a demon and doing your worst.

 The final release should also diversify the settings a tad.
-The demo focused on jumping through a research installation and some floating platforms above Mars, which is basically the same ol’, same ol’ from a DOOM perspective.
-Trailers show fighting across a ruined Earth and even a journey into Heaven though, but I didn’t get to see any of that.
+The demo focused on jumping through a sci-fi research installation and some floating platforms above Mars, which is basically the same ol’, same ol’ from a DOOM perspective.
+Trailers show fighting across a ruined Earth and even a journey into Heaven though, so hopefully the final game is going to broaden the scope a little.

-From what I’ve played so far, DOOM Eternal is basically More DOOM.
+From what I’ve played so far, DOOM Eternal is basically DOOM, But Faster.
 The thing is, that’s a really good thing, because DOOM is bloody brilliant.
 Literally.

 No doubt the final game will feature a few more surprises, and will delve deeper into the lore, but Bethesda has smartly decided to keep the core gameplay loop fundamentally the same: keep running forward, keep shooting, keep punching, keep chainsawing, and everything will be OK.